joachimesque/Cast-Rewinder/README.md

 ### Migrations

 If you read this, let’s hope you know what you do.
-Anyways, migrations are taken care of by [Alembic](http://alembic.zzzcomputing.com/en/latest/tutorial.html).
+Anyways, migrations are taken care of by [Flask-Migrate](https://github.com/miguelgrinberg/flask-migrate/).

-First, configure your Alembic `alembic.ini` by changing the value of `sqlalchemy.url`.
-Then you can:
+First, init the DB:

+    (.venv) $ FLASK_APP=castrewinder flask db init

+Then you can upgrade whenever necessary:

-    (.venv) $ PYTHONPATH=$PWD alembic upgrade head
+    (.venv) $ FLASK_APP=castrewinder flask db upgrade head

 #### Cron job